-Each year at the first visit to the General Archives, the researcher is asked to register and provide a proof of identity and a letter of recommendation.
+The general rule is that each year, at their first visit to the General Archives, the researcher is asked to register and provide a proof of identity and a letter of recommendation.
 Every day, the researcher must sign the register when entering and leaving the archives.
 Those using archival material must have the competence to read the documents provided.
 Staff will provide only limited assistance.

 There is no access to documents produced after 31 December 1968.
 Researchers who need to consult documents produced after that date will need to make a formal written request to the Superior General explaining the reason for the need.